Curtis P. Artz: Military service

 In 1948, Artz joined the United States Army.
 He worked at several Army hospitals across the country, most notably the Brooke Army Hospital, where he became Chief of Research and Commanding Officer of the US Army Surgical Research Unit.

 During the Korean War, Artz served as director of the 46th Mobile Army Surgical Hospital.
 There his team treated over 250 patients with battle wounds, mostly abdominal wounds, and focused on reducing fatalities among trauma patients.
 The patients were the subject of four volumes of published research.
 In 1956, Artz suffered a heart attack and was medically discharged.

 Contributions

 In 1960, Artz and James Hardy co-authored the textbook Complications in Surgery, which covered everything from wounds to organ transplants.
 The textbook soon became standard reading for resident surgeons.

 In 1967, Artz worked with biomechanical engineer Tom Hargest to patent the air-fluidized bed, which eliminates the need for manually turning wound care patients.
 The bed, marketed by the SSI as the Clinitron bed, gives the patient a sensation of "floating" by allowing their body weight to be evenly distributed across a large surface area.
 The bed also uses pressurized warm air to move small ceramic beads around under the patient, encouraging the continuous movement and circulation of fluid.

 Involvement in organizations

 Throughout his career, Artz served as a leader and founder of multiple organizations.

-The Medical University of South Carolina Curtis P. Artz Surgical Society, an organization for alumni of the school's surgical residency program, was founded and named after him in 1974.
+The Medical University of South Carolina Curtis P. Artz Surgical Society was founded and named after him in 1974.